cea-hpc/modules/README.md

 ----------

-Regression testing scripts are available in the `testsuite` directory (you need dejagnu to run the test suite):
+Regression testing scripts are available in the `testsuite` directory (you need DejaGnu to run the test suite):

     $ ./configure
     $ make test